 NSW legislation requires waste generators to determine what classification their waste falls into so that it can be taken to an appropriate facility.

 To assist generators, the EPA has pre-classified a range of common wastes.
-These pre-classified wastes are set out in Schedule 1 of the Protection of the Environment Operations Act 1997
+These pre-classified wastes are set out in Schedule 1 of the Protection of the Environment Operations Act 1997, and also listed in the EPA guidelines.

 Some General Solid Wastes that can be accepted at Summerhill include: